 Dysplasia is a broad term that refers to the abnormal development of cells within tissues or organs.
 It can lead to a wide range of conditions that involve enlarged tissue, such as hip dysplasia.
 It can also lead to the formation of precancerous cells.

-Dysplasia can occur in any area of the body.
-It can also accompany other disorders.
-There are hundreds of different types of dysplasia.
+Dysplasia can occur in any area of the body and can vary in degree of severity.
+There are hundreds of different types of dysplasia, and it can accompany other disorders.

-We outline some of the most common forms of dysplasia in children and adults below.
+This article outlines some of the most common forms of dysplasia in adults and children.

 Dysplasia in children usually affects the child’s development.
 It can be present even before the child is born.
 Early diagnosis can lead to quick treatment in many cases.